John Micallef: Work

 Philosophy of Existence, was published in 1969 (Philosophical Library, New York, U.S.A.).
-As its title indicates, in this 225-page composition, Micallef reveals his thorough Existentialist perspective.
+As its title indicates, in this 225-page composition, Micallef reveals an existentialist perspective.
 The book is basically divided into four parts, each one sub-divided into chapters.

-The composition is a highly elaborate philosophical exercise into the nature of existence.
-Successively, Micallef deals with the affirmation of existence, the process of existence, the properties of existence, and the dialectics of existence.

-Unfortunately, since the book was issued abroad, it has been seldom read in Malta.
-Consequently, its influence on the Maltese philosophical tradition has been relatively slight.

-Additional publications by John Micallef are: "No Destination- A Travellers Way" - a collection of poems and "Joy is my Gift" a collection of poems.
+Additional publications by Micallef include the poetry collections No Destination- A Travellers Way and Joy is my Gift.

-Dr. Micallef was a prolific writer who produced numerous finished manuscripts and plays most of which remain unpublished to date.